General Data Protection Regulation (GDPR)

 The General Data Protection Regulation, or GDPR, requires a baseline set of standards for organizations that process personal information.
 GDPR safeguards the processing and movement of personal information for individuals residing in the European Union.

-GDPR formally takes effect May 25, 2018 and affects organizations worldwide, including universities.
+GDPR formally took effect on May 25, 2018.
+It affects organizations worldwide, including universities.
 GDPR:

 - Replaces the Data Protection Directive as the primary law regulating how companies and organization protect the personal information of European Union (EU) residents